dekrain/RunGame/README.md

 -   Currently nothing (change state to reset game)

 ## Misc.
 To change the shape of the level (including number of floors and number of tiles per floor), edit the `run.hpp` file, by changing the `num_floors` and `num_floor_planes` constants respectively (don't modify the `num_slots` constant!).
-The default level `sLevelData` inside `main_sdl.cpp` must be changed accordingly to fit the desired layout (the total numbers of tiles per section in the array must match to preserve well-defined behaviour of level loader).
+The default level `sLevelData` inside `main.cpp` must be changed accordingly to fit the desired layout (the total numbers of tiles per section in the array must match to preserve well-defined behaviour of level loader).

 Default "checkerboard" level is included in the `level.dat` file, but it can be overwritten.